AeloveRim/aeloverim.github.io/docs/Installation.md

 -  Daedric Bitchs : Optional followers
 -  Strafing Nerf : Reduces your speed when going backwards or strafing to the side, making it a bit harder to avoid attacks and run circles around your enemies
 -  Subtitles VR : Allows you to have multiple subtitles displayed at once.
 Can get a bit janky, but useful when you have a lot of followers.
+- VR Climbing : Will allow you to climb walls, mountains and other obstacles.
+By default, you must have at least 70 stamina available to climb.
+Be careful, getting into places you're not supposed to can break some quests !
 - Shadow of Skyrim - SL on defeat : Defeat system.
 Starts a sexlab scene whenever you are defeated by an enemy.
 It is integrated into the Shadow of Skyrim Nemesis system, but there's no configuration available to customize it. **Disable this if you don't want to get a forced sex scene on defeat.**
 - Yamete Redux : Alternative defeat system.
 It will require manual MCM configuration and is known to be finnicky.
 - CBPC VRSex - Sexlab Solutions Override : Will use the CBPC VRSex system instead of Sexlab to handle any sex interactions started by the Sexlab Solutions mod between the player and a female NPC, as long as the player is not in a victim context.